-(Environmental Education for Pre-K through 2nd grade students)
+Environmental Education for Pre-K through 2nd grade students

 The goal of the Discovery Program is to provide fun, educational learning experiences for children in Pre-K through 2nd grade.
 We strive to give young students unique educational opportunities that help form a firm foundation for academic success.
-Interactive classes about animals, plants, sensory awareness, and living history take each child on a voyage of discovery that makes learning come alive!
+Interactive classes on animals, insects, plants, and living history take each child on a voyage of discovery that makes learning come alive!

 All classes are one hour in length and incorporate indoor and outdoor, hands-on, minds-on activities.
-With nine different classes from which to choose, each trip to Rock Eagle will be a new adventure.
+With eight different classes from which to choose, each trip to Rock Eagle will be a new adventure.
 Typical field studies include two one-hour classes, followed by time to explore the Natural History Museum and Gift Shop.
 Covered picnic areas may also be reserved.
 Cost is \$10.00 per student.

-For your field study choose two of the following one-hour courses from our three focus areas:
+For your field study choose two of the following one hour courses from our three focus areas:

 Georgia History

-Native American Life Pioneer Life
+Native American Life

+Pioneer Life

 Animal Kingdom

-Scaly and Slimy Awesome Aquatics Creepy Crawlies Feathered Friends
+Scaly and Slimy

+Creepy Crawlies

+Feathered Friends

 Exploration

+Habitats

-Habitats Plants and Trees Sensory Awareness
+Plants and Trees

+Awesome Aquatics

-For program information and reservations contact Jessica Torhan at: (706) 484-4838 or jtorhan1@uga.edu
+For program information and reservations contact Lauren Kuschner at: (706) 484-2862 or lnys@uga.edu